 Primary School Curriculum

-We strongly believe that an effective reading program exposes preschools to a wide variety of print, encourages students to actively use reading and writing as tools for learning, and offers a bridge between phonics and whole language.
+We strongly believe that an effective literacy program introduces young children to a wide variety of print and encourages students to actively use reading and writing as tools for learning.

-Our students develop 21st Century skills—such as critical thinking, problem-solving, creativity, communication, collaboration, leadership, and commitment—through hands-on exploration of topics that are student-generated.
+Our students develop real world skills—such as critical thinking, problem-solving, creativity, communication, collaboration, leadership, and commitment—through meaningful exploration of topics that are student-generated.

 We demonstrate that spirituality is important in everyday life and provide a faith-based community in which preschoolers attend chapel at least once per week.

 Our Primary School curriculum encourages both critical and creative thinking through project work, center time, morning meeting, small group interaction, and individual time.
 During project work, students collaborate to research topics of interest and solve problems through active exploration and discovery through the use of materials.

 The Primary School curriculum includes a rich blend of weekly enrichment classes that include Spanish, Drama, Motor Development, and Music.
 These classes support the goals of the program and provide additional opportunities for students to express themselves creatively.